-The full analytic training program consists of four years of coursework, supervised analytic work, personal analysis, and a one-year psychoanalytic process group.
+The full analytic training program consists of four years of coursework, supervised analytic work, and personal analysis.
 Our curriculum makes use of a combination of in-person and distance instruction.
 We have designed our program so that it closely follows most of the standards set forth by the Accreditation Council for Psychoanalytic Education (ACPE), with exceptions made thoughtfully when our training philosophy or individual circumstances suggest the need for greater flexibility within the general confines of the standards.

 The personal analysis component is expected to be initiated prior to the beginning of supervised clinical work.
 While the duration of an analysis depends on individual variables, the minimum requirement, as set forth by ACPE, is two years (300 hours), at a frequency of at least three times per week.
 While we do have guidelines regarding the length of post-graduate experience of the candidate’s analyst, we do not subscribe to a training analyst system, and in most cases, candidates have been able to work with an analyst of their own choosing.
 Additional details regarding the personal analysis requirement can be discussed individually with members of the Board.